RalexD/rebase-test-repo/Readme.md

-Test Java project with git rebase
+Test Java project with rebase
+Git test so fun!